Applications for the Fund for Omaha 2024 grant cycle are open.

 We believe this work can happen through investments that address racial equity gaps.
 Funding priorities include, but are not limited to, the following:

-• Economic Opportunity: Expanding access to job opportunities and equitable pay in our community for people of color
+• Economic Opportunity: Expanding access to high-quality education, meaningful employment and career development opportunities, and equitable pay in our community for people of color.

 More resources